Electing under Section 217 of the Income Tax Act

 Report the following income on your return:

-Complete Part 1 to report your eligible section 217 income and calculate the amount of non-resident tax you are required to pay on your eligible section 217 income.
+Complete Part 1 to report your eligible section 217 income and calculate the amount of non-resident tax you must pay on your eligible section 217 income.

 The amount you calculate may be different from the non-resident tax withheld on this income.
 This may happen if the payer did not withhold the required amount of tax or if the CRA approved a reduction in the amount of tax to be withheld as a result of the Form NR5 you submitted.